JULIELab/MEmoLon/README.md

 # MEmoLon – The Multilingual Emotion Lexicon

-Repository for our ACL 2020 paper "Learning and Evaluation Emotion Lexicons for 91 Languages".
+Repository for our ACL 2020 paper "Learning and Evaluating Emotion Lexicons for 91 Languages".

 Code and data are coming up soon.